fsm-secondary-test/datamonkey_test_repo/datamonkey-test-1-56d5ceb7.md

-# Datamonkey Test File 1
+# Datamonkey Test File 1 - UPDATED

-This is test file 1 created by the datamonkey framework to verify GitHub sync functionality.
+This is an updated test file created by the datamonkey framework to verify GitHub sync functionality.

-## Test Content
+## Test Content (Updated)
 - File number: 1
-- Type: markdown
+- Type: md
-- Random suffix: 56d5ceb7
-- Created by: datamonkey
-- Timestamp: 1755202486
+- Status: UPDATED
+- Updated at: 1755202501

 ## Purpose
+This file has been updated to test the update functionality of the datamonkey framework.

+## Changes Made
+- Updated title and content
+- Added new sections
+- Enhanced test data
+- Added timestamp

+## Verification
-This file will be synced to Airweave and indexed in Qdrant for end-to-end testing.
+This update should be detected by Airweave and synced to Qdrant for verification.

-## Features
+## New Features
+- Update detection testing
-- Content extraction testing
+- Content replacement verification
-- Qdrant indexing verification
+- Qdrant sync validation
-- Search relevance scoring
-- Update and deletion testing